danhtuan/deep_learning/final_prj/final_report.md

 <img src="ieee_fp.png" alt="fp" width="600" height="200"/>

-In this project, three IEEE 754-2008 floating point formats are used in training DNN: half-precision (float16), single-precision (float32), and double-precision (float64) floating point formats.
+In this project, three IEEE 754-2008 [6] floating point formats are used in training DNN: half-precision (float16), single-precision (float32), and double-precision (float64) floating point formats.
 Basically, a floating point format includes three components: sign, exponent and significant/mantissa.
 The bit-width for each component in each format as well as the formula to compute the value is shown in above figure.

 In comparison with fixed-point numbers, the floating point numbers have a much wider range (due to exponent component).
 As a result, floating point numbers are suitable for scientific computation and a wide range of applications.
 For many years, float32 and float64 have been widely used as the default formats for DNN.
 Recently, float16 is emerging as another option for DNN.
 Compared to float32 and float64, float16 has much shorter bitwidth and therefore, it is able to offer a significant speed-up and power savings.

 ### 2.2 An experiment on a combined IEEE compliant float16-float32 hardware

-Inspired by the trending in using low-precision and mixed-precision computation, we designed a novel combined IEEE compliant float16 and float32 multipliers for DNN.
+Inspired by the trending in using low-precision and mixed-precision computation, we designed a novel combined IEEE compliant float16 and float32 multipliers for DNN [7].
 Our design is basically an IEEE-754 2008 compliant float32 with additional logic to perform IEEE-compliant float16 multiplications.
 The combined multipliers can be easily configured to run in float16 mode for power saving or in the float32 mode for accuracy or compatibility.

 The proposed multipliers is implemented in RTL-compliant Verilog and then synthesized in an ARM 32 nm CMOS library in IBM/GF cmos32soi technology.
 The average power estimation was achieved by running the simulation on 50,000 random test vectors generated by TestFloat-3b[].
 As shown in the Table, switching to float16 mode can save 44% power compared to float32 mode.